sopra-fs22-group-08/client/README.md

 ## Technologies

-• Technologies used (short).

-The project is written in 'Java' using the Spring Boot Framework, as well as JPA 'Gradle' is used to manage our dependencies and the deployment happens on 'Heroku'
+The project is written in JavaScript, SCSS and HTML.
+The deployment happens on Heroku.

 ## High-Level Components
-• High-level components: Identify your project’s 3-5 main components.
-What is their role?
-How are they correlated?
-Reference the main class, file, or function in the README text with a link.

--   [`UserService`](https://github.com/sopra-fs22-group-08/server/blob/master/src/main/java/ch/uzh/ifi/hase/soprafs22/service/UserService.java): contains the logic to create and edit users.
+- [`Header`](https://github.com/sopra-fs22-group-08/client/blob/master/src/components/ui/Header.js):  contains the Logo and the burgermanue with home the user can navigate through the app.

--   [`InvitationService`](https://github.com/sopra-fs22-group-08/server/blob/master/src/main/java/ch/uzh/ifi/hase/soprafs22/service/InvitationService.java): contains the logic to invite other players, handle the deletion of the invitations upon acceptance.
+- [`Home`](https://github.com/sopra-fs22-group-08/client/blob/master/src/components/views/Home.js):  contains the players public and privat cards and the invitations to games.
--   [`DuelService`](https://github.com/sopra-fs22-group-08/server/blob/master/src/main/java/ch/uzh/ifi/hase/soprafs22/service/DuelService.java): contains the logic to 'Duel', also 1v1 lobbies, where players play against each other.

-TODO:

--   [ ] expand description
+- [`CardOverview`](https://github.com/sopra-fs22-group-08/client/blob/master/src/components/views/CardOverview.js):  contains the overview of the Card Deck, the possibilty to edit, learn and challenge the deck.

 ## Launch & Deployment

-• Launch & Deployment: Write down the steps a new developer joining your team would have to take to get started with your application.
-What commands are required to build and run your project locally?
-How can they run the tests?
-Do you have external dependencies or a database that needs to be running?
-How can they do releases?

 For your local development environment, you will need Node.js.
 You can download it [here](https://nodejs.org).
 All other dependencies, including React, get installed with: